Barkhausen stability criterion

 In electronics, the Barkhausen stability criterion is a mathematical condition to determine when a linear electronic circuit will oscillate.
-It was put forth in 1921 by German physicist Heinrich Georg Barkhausen (1881–1956).
-It is widely used in the design of electronic oscillators, and also in the design of general negative feedback circuits such as op amps, to produce perfect oscillating.
+It was put forth in 1921 by German physicist Heinrich Barkhausen (1881–1956).
+It is widely used in the design of electronic oscillators, and also in the design of general negative feedback circuits such as op amps, to prevent them from oscillating.

 Limitations

 Barkhausen's criterion applies to linear circuits with a feedback loop.
 It cannot be applied directly to active elements with negative resistance like tunnel diode oscillators.

 The kernel of the criterion is that a complex pole pair must be placed on the imaginary axis of the complex frequency plane if steady state oscillations should take place.
-In the real world, it is impossible to balance on the imaginary axis, so in practice a steady-state oscillator is a non-linear circuit:
+In the real world, it is impossible to balance on the imaginary axis; small errors will cause the poles to be either slightly to the right or left, resulting in infinite growth or decreasing to zero, respectively.
+Thus, in practice a steady-state oscillator is a non-linear circuit; the poles are manipulated to be slightly to the right, and a nonlinearity is introduced that reduces the loop gain when the output is high.